The Luke Littler era has officially begun – and it goes well beyond darts

 The teenager had already flung darts into the sporting mainstream, with viewing figures on Sky Sports skyrocketing to second only behind the juggernaut of Premier League football.

-He has rocked up on The Jonathan Ross Show and made an appearance in the one-off special reboot of Bullseye, hosted by Freddie Flintoff, that brought 3.3m viewers to ITV over the festive period and has prompted calls for a full-scale return of the gameshow.
+He has rocked up on The Jonathan Ross Show and made an appearance in the one-off special reboot of Bullseye, hosted by Freddie Flintoff, that brought 3.3 million viewers to ITV over the festive period and has prompted calls for a full-scale return of the gameshow.

 Littler has 1.5m followers on Instagram – for context, that’s more than double the amount of Van Gerwen – and has boosted his popularity with appearances alongside social media influencers such as the Sidemen and Angry Ginge.